EzraStone/COP-3502C/README.md

 # COP 3502C - Computer Science 1

-This course goes into fundamental concepts of computer science witha strong focus on data structure and alorithms in the C programming language.
+In this comprehensive course on fundamental computer science concepts, we delved deeply into the world of data structures and algorithms, specifically within the context of the C programming language.

 ## Topics Covered